Thomas de Thelwall

 Thomas de Thelwall (died 1382) was an English judge and Crown official who spent part of his career in Ireland, where he held office as Master of the Rolls in Ireland and Clerk to the Privy Council of Ireland.
 He was Chancellor of the Duchy of Lancaster 1377–78.

 Little is known of his early life; his surname suggests that he was a native of Thelwall, Cheshire.
 He is first heard of as a Clerk in the Royal Chancery in about 1360.
+He is always called "Clerk" in the official records.
 He became parish priest of Polebrook in Northamptonshire in 1361.
+In that year he acknowledged payment of 4 shillings from Henry Averynge of Flintham, Nottinghamshire, as part payment of a debt of £4 which Henry admitted was owing to him.